mr-yousef-younes/mr-yousef-younes/README.md

 <br>

-Hi, I'm **Yousef Alaa Ali**, a Full Stack Software Engineer 👨🏻‍💻 from Alexandria, Egypt.
+Hi, I'm **Yousef Alaa Ali younes**, a Full Stack Software Engineer 👨🏻‍💻 from Alexandria, Egypt.
 I specialize in building cross-platform mobile applications using **Flutter** (Ready for all devices!) and web solutions.

 I'm currently an **AI Code Trainer** at Outlier.ai, where I refine AI models for Python and Java.
 I'm a lifelong learner, currently pursuing professional certifications from IBM and Google in Full Stack Development and Cybersecurity. 🚀